-Common primitive components include like Text, Input field, Button, Container, Scroll view, Toggle and so on.
+Common primitive components include like Paragraph, Input field, Button, Container, Scroll view, Toggle and so on.

 Currently, you cannot create new primitives yourself, but this functionality is planned: in the future, you can code e.g. a custom native video player and include it in your project as a new primitive component.